nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Step 7.** After the interview is successfully added, we call the `Candidate#triggerInterviewStatusScheduled` method which returns the `Candidate` with his interview status set to `Scheduled`.
 The Model will then call Model#setCandidate to update the candidate in the list.

-#### Design Consideration
-* **Alternative 1 (Current Choice)**: Newly created interviews are added to a list of interviews, and each interview object contains its corresponding `Candidate`.
-  * Pros: No need to iterate through every candidate to initialise the interview schedule.
-Better performanece when editing or deleting interviews by index in the interview schedule.
-  * Cons: Editing a `Candidate` requires an update to their corresponding `Interview`.
-* Alternative 2: Every candidate has an `Interview` attribute, initialised to null.
-When a candidate is scheduled for an interview, the newly created interview is assigned to be the candidate's `Interview` attribute.
-  * Pros: Editing a `Candidate` attribute does not affect their `Interview` attribute.
-  * Cons: Interview schedule has to iterate through every candidate to check.

 # TO DELETE ****
 ### \[Proposed\] Undo/redo feature